Life Framework

 The Thoughtful Self

+The mind asks: what is true?
 Prudence is not mere caution, but right judgment in action.
 It is wisdom applied, knowing not only what is true but how to live truthfully in each particular moment.
+This is where I surrender my certainty, my assumptions, my need to be right, and let God's truth replace my own.

 This dimension calls me to: